Alados5/rac_bolt_modulator/README.md

 3. Run RaCMAN
 4. Connect RaCMAN to console or emulator
 5. Open `Menu` -> `Patch loader...`
+6. Start a game (mod will not start correctly in the main menu)
-6. Select the checkbox of the mod on the list
+7. Select the checkbox of the mod on the list
+8. Enjoy!